 - Long-term rental: If you want to stay somewhere for a while but don’t want to buy, you can get a long-term rental one or more times per year.

-- Stay in a hotel: Last but not least, you can stay in a hotel.
-There are no recurring or long-term costs, and someone else does the cleaning.
+- Stay in a hotel: There are no recurring or long-term costs for staying in a hotel, and someone else does the cleaning.

 Vacation homes are not for everyone, but they can be a good choice for some high-earning doctors wanting a place they can visit regularly or a real estate investment opportunity.
 Stay focused on the costs and potential payoff to decide if it’s a good option for your needs.